Baxter Q-operator from quantum K-theory: Quantum K-theory ring of

 \subsection{Multiplicative identity element of $QK_{\bT}(\N_{k,n})$}

-Until now most of the definitions and statements about quantum $K$-theory were analogous to ones in quantum cohomology.
-However, there is one major difference related to the structure of the multiplicative identity element of the ring $QK_{\bT}(\N_{k,n})$.
+Until now, most of the definitions and statements about the quantum equivariant $K$-theory were analogous to ones in quantum cohomology.
+However, there is one major difference related to the structure of the multiplicative identity element in the ring $QK_{\bT}(\N_{k,n})$.
 In quantum cohomology, the element representing the multiplicative identity with respect to the quantum product coincides with the multiplicative identity of the classical theory, i.e. it is given by the fundamental class.
-In the quantum $K$-theory it is not true anymore, so that the multiplicative identity in the quantum $K$-theory ring \textit{does not coincide} with the structure sheaf $\O_{\N_{k,n}}$.
+In the quantum $K$-theory it is not true anymore: the multiplicative identity in the quantum $K$-theory ring \textit{does not always coincide} with the structure sheaf $\O_{\N_{k,n}}$.\footnote{More precisely, the identity element of the quantum K-theory ring coincides with its classical version $\O_{\N_{k,n}}$ in the case $n\geq 2k$.
+We, however, will not discuss this property of the quantum K-theory ring in this paper.}